jyutzler/Bridge-Systems/StrongOpenings/1Diamond/slar.md

-﻿A 1♦ opening shows balanced, semi-balanced, and single-suited hands with 18+ HCPs and unbalanced hands with 22+ HCPs.
+A 1♦ opening shows balanced, semi-balanced, and single-suited hands with 18+ HCPs and unbalanced hands with 22+ HCPs.
+If the system uses a 14-16 range for a strong NT, then adjust the point range for opening hands accordingly.
 In general responder acts as if opener is balanced.
+In most cases this allows opener to be declarer.
+Many forcing responses and rebids are dual-ranged.
+A jump or artificial bid the following round shows the higher range.

 ### 1♥ Response
 Shows a bust - 0-4 HCP, no ace, no five-card suit (would pass a standard 2NT opening).